pan-roy/pan-roy.github.io/_posts/2024-03-26-api-upload.md

 * Create a VBA macro to trigger the Python scripts within Excel.

-* Configure Power Query to refresh the journal entry table, if journal requires preparation prior to submission.

-**Step 1: Install and configure the xlwings library in Python, along with installing the xlwings Excel add-in.**
+**Step 1: Install and configure the xlwings library in Python, along with the xlwings Excel add-in.**

 Excel does not have native functionality in regard to running Python scripts.
 We therefore require an external Python library, xlwings, to facilitate the connection between Excel and Python.